McWulf1991/vehicle-rental/README.md

 1. Clone the repository to your local machine or download the source code as a ZIP file.
 2. Ensure you have the Athena Framework, version 5.1.0, installed and configured.
-3. Copy the file "car-startup-sound.ogg" to the directory "src-webviews/plugin/assets/sounds".
+3. Copy the file "car-startup.ogg" to the directory "src-webviews/plugin/assets/sounds".

 ## Usage